aws-samples/aws-secure-environment-accelerator/README.md

 - Create a config.json (or config.yaml) file to represent your organizations requirements (PBMM sample provided)
 - Create a Secrets Manager Secret which contains a GitHub token with access to the Accelerator code repo
 - Create a unique S3 input bucket and place your config.json and any additional custom config files in the bucket
-- Download and execute the latest installer CloudFormation template in your master accounts preferred 'primary' region
+- Download and execute the latest installer CloudFormation template in your root accounts preferred 'primary' region
 - Wait for:
   - CloudFormation to deploy and start the Code Pipeline (~5 mins)
   - Code Pipeline to download the Accelerator codebase and install the Accelerator State Machine (~15-20 mins)